tliron/rust-credence/documentation/basics.md

 First, [get it](https://github.com/tliron/rust-credence/releases).

-You can also build it yourself using `cargo install credence`.
+> We currently provide binaries for Linux, specifically with a relatively recent version of [glibc](https://sourceware.org/glibc/).
+If that's not what you have then you can build Credence yourself on your target machine by [getting Rust](https://www.rust-lang.org/tools/install) and then running `cargo install credence`.
+If building locally is impossible or doesn't work for your platform then you can always run our binary in a container.
+Note that it's also possible to build for Linux using [musl](https://musl.libc.org/) instead of glibc.

-Then run it, point it at one (or more) directories of site assets.
-You can start with the [examples](../assets/examples) included in this repository.
+Then run `credence`, pointing it at one (or more) directories of site assets.
+You can start with the [examples](../assets/examples) included in the download package or this repository.
 For example (with extra verbose logs):

 ```
 git clone https://github.com/tliron/rust-credence.git
-credence -vv rust-credence/assets/examples/hello-world
+credence -vv rust-credence/assets/examples/blog
 ```

 You should now be able to see the site locally at [`http://localhost:8000`](http://localhost:8000) and follow the log messages in the terminal.

 Credence will look for a configuration file at `.credence/credence.yaml` in your site assets directory.
 If it doesn't find the file then it will use sensible defaults.
-[Here's](../assets/examples/defaults/.credence/credence.yaml) an example configuration file that has all the defaults and some documentation.
+[Here's](../assets/examples/defaults/.credence/credence.yaml) an example configuration file that has all the documentation and defaults.

 See the [advanced guide](advanced.md) guide for more information about serving multiple sites from the same process.